 Fundamental equity valuation methods are explained in brief under the following categories.

 Balance sheet methods are the methods that utilize the balance sheet information to value a company.
 These techniques consider everything for which accounting in the books of accounts is done.

 Book Value Method

-In this method, book value as per balance sheet is considered the value of equity.
+In this method, book value as per the balance sheet is considered the value of equity.
 Book value means the net worth of the company.
 Net worth is calculated as follows:

 Net Worth = Equity Share capital + Preference Share Capital + Reserves & Surplus – Miscellaneous Expenditure (as per B/Sheet) – Accumulated Losses.